-Redox Metabolism Shared Resource Facility
+Redox Metabolism Shared Resource Facility (RM SRF)

 - Measure the damage induced by free radicals in various tissues, cells, and fluids associated with different cancers.

 - Measure oxygen and nitrogen free radical species via biochemical and biophysical methods.

 - Measure molecules responsible for free radical production, oxidant scavenging, and free radical damage.

 - Use proteomics and metabolomics to identify proteins in tissues, cells, and fluids that have differential levels or have been oxidatively modified and to determine associated functional changes.

 - Measure mitochondrial function, since mitochondria are a major source of free radicals in cells.

 A fundamental cornerstone for the RM SRFs metabolomics component is stable-isotope labeling during the biological experiment, meaning experimental design must be integrated with analysis and informatics.
 Because of this, a simple fee-for-service model is unlikely to yield very useful

 results for cancer researchers, and metabolomics services are structured for extensive advising and collaboration.